 For many IT professionals, pursuing a four-year bachelor’s program is simply not an option due to time or financial constraints.
 Meanwhile, those who have completed a bachelor’s degree years ago may feel like something is missing in their present-day knowledge.
 In either case, obtaining a certificate in network security might be the right next step.

 By maintaining certification in your field, you can demonstrate your commitment to your network security career while providing employers with confidence in your ability to act using today’s latest technology and concepts.
-However, finding the best network security certification takes legwork, as you want to ensure you choose a program that is robust, complete, up to date, and issued by a trusted certifying body.
+However, finding the best network security courses takes legwork, as you want to ensure you choose a program that is robust, complete, up to date, and issued by a trusted certifying body.

 When searching for network security engineer certifications, make sure you:

 - Find an issuing body that is trusted and known for its work in the IT and tech fields.

 - Invest in a program that fits your learning style.
 While self-guided online learning may work for some, finding a certificate that can be taken through live video or even in-person can help you retain more information and get more out of the program.

 - Review the course outline and exam requirements in advance.
 Understand how long the course will take to complete and what is required to take and pass the exam to earn your certificate.